Suleyman Kerimov: Wealth

 In 2006 Kerimov was listed among the world's 100 richest people and as Russia's eighth richest man ranked by Forbes.
 He had a net worth of $6.9 billion as of 2014, with the previous years' net worth estimated at $7.1 billion (2013) and $6.5 billion (2012).

 In 2020, Kerimov's fortune doubled due to a sharp rise in gold prices.
 In August 2020, he became the richest businessman in Russia for a while.
-His family's fortune almost entirely based on the 77 percent holding in Polyus gold company was estimated at $24.7 billion.
+His family's fortune, almost entirely based on the 77 percent holding in gold company Polyus, was estimated at $24.7 billion.

 At the end of 2020, the value of the assets of the Kerimov family was estimated at $20.9 billion.
 By 2022, his wealth had decreased to $11 billion.
 He keeps vast assets through networks of offshore companies.

-He owns a villa in Cap d’Antibes, France (Villa Hier).
+He owns a villa in Cap d'Antibes, France (Villa Hier).
 On 26 November 2006, in Nice, France, Kerimov was seriously injured after losing control of a $650,000 Ferrari Enzo on the Promenade des Anglais.
 He suffered severe burns as a result of the accident.

 Known for spending much of his fortune on parties, the Russian billionaire has paid for celebrities such as Christina Aguilera, Shakira, Amy Winehouse and Jessie J to perform at his events.

 From 2005 to 2015, Kerimov owned one of the world's largest private yachts, which is known as Ice.
 Previously known as Air, she was built by German company Lürssen in 2005.
 Ice measures 295 ft in length, and can reach a speed of 18.6 kn.
 She has won the Superyacht of the Year award at the World Superyacht Awards in 2006, and is currently the 78th largest yacht in the world.
 He sold Ice to The Ministry of Defence for the Republic of Equatorial Guinea in 2015.

 In 2022 there were reports that he was the owner of the superyacht Amadea.
 In April 2022, it was seized by Fiji police at Lautoka Port as Fijian high court granted a restraining order to Fiji Police to restrain it for being allegedly linked with Kerimov.
 In May 2022, Fiji's High Court ruled that US authorities can seize the yacht.
 A possible Fabergé egg was found aboard the yacht.
 In February 2024, US authorities revealed their desire to auction the yacht due to its "excessive" upkeep.
 The yacht reportedly costs $7 million a year to maintain and monthly costs include $360,000 to pay the crew, $165,000 on maintenance and other expenses, and $75,000 on fuel.